nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 12.md

 Go, check it out.
 Okay.
 Can we do any healing beforehand?
 I don't think I'll do it.
 That's that is a very good question.

 That is such a good question.
-Come here, Carson.
+Come here, Karsten.
 I thought you were healed.
 Why Why do I keep doing stuff, Chris, on accident?
 I've got, like, effect cover, date cover, and Marshall's Okay.

 Aura.
 Sorry.
 Well, the Marshall's aura is not is not a you thing.
 That's a outward thing.
 That's coming from me.